-EC12.
-Consider, and not unreasonably deny, any reasonable payment plan.
+7.12.
+Consider and not unreasonably deny any reasonable payment plan;

-Purpose of clause: To ensure there is a process to deal with any change of circumstance brought about by the event and to minimise additional charges.
+Purpose: To ensure there is a process to deal with any change of circumstance brought about by the event and to minimise additional charges.

-Guidance: A provider should have due regard to any change of financial circumstances in both the tenant and the guarantor.
-Securing a payment plan that discharges the debt without placing the tenant/ guarantor under severe financial hardship should be prioritised.
-It is not unreasonable for the provider to be provided with evidence to confirm the tenant's/ guarantor's financial position.
+Guidance: A provider should have due regard to any change of financial circumstances in both the tenant and the quarantor.
+Securing a payment plan that discharges the debt without placing the tenant/ quarantor under severe financial hardship should be prioritised.
+It is not unreasonable for the provider to be provided with evidence to confirm the tenant's/guarantor's financial position.
 Any agreed payment plan should be open to review depending on further changes in circumstances.

-EC13.
-Ensure that end of tenancy procedures are fully communicated to tenants in a timely fashion to allow them to reasonably comply.
+7.13.
+Ensure that end of tenancy procedures are fully communicated to tenants in a timely fashion to allow them to reasonably comply;

-Purpose of clause: To ensure there is early communication to bring about clarity and transparency.
+Purpose: To ensure there is early communication to bring about clarity and transparency.

-Guidance: Once changes are known, where they impact the tenant/s, they should be communicated as quickly as possible.
+Guidance: Once changes are known, where they impact on the tenant, they should be communicated as quickly as possible.
 The method of communication should be such that there is confidence it will be received and the importance understood.

-EC14.
-Ensure that where the tenant is unable to return to the property, their belongings are stored safely and alternative methods of collection are facilitated.
+7.14.
+Ensure that where the tenant is unable to return to the property then their belongings are stored safely and alternative methods of collection are facilitated;

-Purpose of clause: To ensure the tenant's goods are treated in accordance with legislation and leading practice.
+Purpose: To ensure the tenant's goods are treated in accordance with legislation and leading practice.